-14 See Article 63(1) of the PUBLC Act and Article 39(1) of the PRILC Act.
+Cf. Article 63(1) of the PUBLC Act and Article 39(1) of the PRILC Act.

-15 This refers to a board consisting of five members.
+This refers to a board consisting of five members.

-- The independence of the majority of the Board of Directors with respect to the Company is important in order to be able to conduct an independent and objective assessment of the work of the managers. - It can be important that some of the Board members are independent of major shareholders in companies with distributed ownership, as this will accord with views on active ownership and the protection of minority shareholders.

-2.3.1 The majority of Directors shall be independent of the Company and its day-to-day managers.
+- It can be important that some of the Board members are independent of major shareholders in companies with distributed ownership, as this will accord with views on active ownership and the protection of minority shareholders. - 2.3.1 The majority of Directors shall be independent of the Company and its day-to-day managers.

-Comment: One of the most important duties of the Board is to monitor those who are responsible for the day- to-day operations.
+Comment: One of the most important duties of the Board is to monitor those who are responsible for the Company's day-to-day operations.
 If a Director is connected with the Company in any manner that may give cause to question whether their own interests could affect their decision-making towards the Company and its executive managers, this reduces their ability to carry out their supervisory role over managers.

-2.3.2 A Director is not independent of the Company and its day-to-day managers:

-- 1. if he/she is or has been an employee of the Company, or a company closely related to the Company16 during the three years prior to the commencement of Board membership; - if he/she receives or has received significant payments17 from the Company, a company closely related to the Company or its day-to-day managers, apart from a Director's fee, e.g. as a consultant or contractor, during the three years prior to commencement of Board membership; - if he/she is in, or has in the past year been in, significant business with the Company or closely related companies, e.g. as a customer, supplier or partner, or if he/she has other significant business interests in the Company, whether personally or through another company; - 4. if he/she is one of the day-to-day managers of another company in which one of the Directors is a day- to-day manager;
+- 2.3.2 A Director is not independent of the Company and its day-to-day managers: - if he/she is or has been an employee of the Company, or a company closely related to the Company in the three years prior to the commencement of Board membership; - 2. if he/she receives or has received significant payments from the Company, a company closely related to the Company or its day-to-day managers, apart from a Director's fee, e.g. as a consultant or contractor, in the three years prior to commencement of Board membership. - 3. if he/she is in, or has in the past year been in, significant business with the Company or closely related companies, e.g. as a customer, supplier or partner, or if he/she has other significant business interests in the Company, whether personally or through another company; - 4. if he/she is one of the day-to-day managers of another company in which one of the Directors is a day-to-day manager; - if he/she is or has been, in the past three years prior to taking a seat on the Board, a partner of the external auditor of the Company or a closely related company or an employee who has taken part in the external audit of the Company; - 6. if he/she has close family ties with any of the Company's day-to-day managers or any other persons mentioned above, and that person is in direct or indirect business with the Company to such an extent that the Director could not be considered independent.